Kamla is a college (CPTBC ) registered physiotherapist.

 In 2019, Kamla and her horse, Davina moved to the Netherlands to train with Olympic Silver Medalist, Coby van Baalen.

-Kamla always had always intended to combine her unique experience as both an equestrian athlete and physiotherapist and as fate would have it, while in the Netherlands, Kamla met two physiotherapists who worked primarily with the equestrian population.
-There the seed was planted.
-Upon her return to Canada, now was the time to combine her two worlds and share her years of experience in both the equestrian and physiotherapy settings with the local equestrian community.
+Kamla had always intended to combine her unique experience as both an equestrian athlete and physical therapist and as fate would have it, while in the Netherlands, Kamla met two physical therapists who worked primarily with the equestrian population.
+Upon her return to Canada, she finally combined her two worlds to share her years of experience in both the equestrian and physiotherapy settings with the equestrian community.

 On a personal note, Kamla knows what it is like to be on the receiving end of the rehabilitative journey.